Policies and Guidelines

 All students enrolling in Faculty of Education courses offered in the Additional Qualifications program at Western must be qualified for admission according to Ontario Regulation 176/10 - Teachers' Qualification Regulation under the Ontario College of Teachers Act.

 Applicants must be members of the Ontario College of Teachers (OCT) and hold a Certificate of Qualification and Registration (CQR).
 NOTE: If you hold a TRANSITIONAL Certificate of Qualification and Registration, you cannot enroll in an Additional Qualifications course.

 New graduates MUST be fully certified with OCT prior to the course start.
 Failure to become a member in good standing will result in the AQ course NOT being recommended for certification.
 Students from Faculties outside of Ontario MUST be a member of the Ontario College of Teachers prior to the course start date.

 Teachers trained outside of Ontario, and wishing to teach in Ontario, must meet the requirements set by the Ontario College of Teachers prior to registration.

-Exceptions to the above are made for trained teachers from other jurisdictions who do not plan to teach in Ontario.
-Contact email@example.com for more information.
+Exceptions to the above are made for trained teachers from other jurisdictions who are not OCT members and do not plan to teach in Ontario.
+Contact firstname.lastname@example.org for more information.

 **To ensure successful application, registration and course completion, applicants are strongly advised to check the Admission Requirements prior to registration.